tterlouw/aiplayground/donerbestellijst/DEPLOYMENT_GUIDE.md

 ### 📱 SMS Testing

 **Test Phone Numbers** (no charge):
-- Use your own phone number for testing
+- Use your test number: `+0031646322061` for testing
 - Azure Communication Services provides test numbers in some regions
+- Test with your own phone number to verify SMS delivery

 **Message Format:**
 ```